 If you have at least two hours to give a week, the ability to visit local neonatal unit(s), a passion for what we do and the desire to support families, then you can be a Bliss Champion.
 Our Champions don’t necessarily have first-hand experience as a parent of a sick or premature baby, but all of them understand the emotional and practical pressures this can bring and are united in the desire to ensure that families receive support when they need it most.

 Our Bliss Champion network

 As a Bliss Champion, you will be part of our national network of volunteers and your local staff contact will put you in touch with other volunteers in your area.
-Although you will become the named contact for the unit(s) you are working with, it is more than likely that there will be a local network of Bliss Family Groups and Bliss Buddies linked with your units.
+Although you will become the named contact for the unit(s) you are working with, it is more than likely that there will be a local network of Bliss Family Groups (in England and Wales) and Bliss Buddies (in Scotland) linked with your units.
 We encourage you to work in partnership with them and signpost parents to the Bliss services available to parents locally.
 In addition, we will ensure that your contact details are shared with parents and healthcare professionals in your area if they contact us.

 Find out more about being a volunteer in our interview with Bliss Champion, Alex.